brikrey67/rails-views/readme.md

 Now, in our index view, we have programmatic access to the variable `@artists`!

-> It should be noted that while we practice a separation of concerns we aren't just limited to querying for only artists in the artists controller.
-Additionally, we can store just about anything we could have normally stored in a ruby variable.
+> You should note that we are not limited to querying for only artists in the artists controller.
+Additionally, we can write any valid ruby we want inside our controller methods.

-Let's write some code in our view to display this data.
+Let's write some code in our view to display our Artists data:

 In `app/views/artists/index.html.erb`...